haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/payment-token.md

 The basic interface for 支付令牌 is [PaymentTokenInterface]({{ site.mage2100url }}/app/code/Magento/Vault/Api/Data/PaymentTokenInterface.php).

 To retrieve and store token details, you need to implement a [response handler]({{ page.baseurl }}/payments-integrations/payment-gateway/response-handler.html).
-In the response handler a 支付令牌 {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} is created and stored in the payment {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} attributes.
+In the response handler a 支付令牌 {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} is created and stored in the payment {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} attributes.

 Following sample is an example of the response handler implementation: